pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-pri_full_status_descriptor.md

 ### -field TransportID[ANYSIZE_ARRAY]

-The *TransportID* identifies the SCSI initiator port that is described by this full status descriptor.
+The *TransportID* identifies the initiator port that is described by this full status descriptor.

 ## -remarks